 Run the air conditioner at home

 Leaving doors and windows open is a good way to invite allergens and other irritants inside your home.
-(Same in the car, by the way.)
+(Same goes in the car, by the way.)
 Avoid using window fans to cool rooms; they can suck pollen indoors.
 Turn on the dehumidifier.
 You should keep humidity levels below 50 percent to kill dust mites, but above 30 percent to avoid making your home too dry.

 Make these front entrance changes

 A doormat made of natural material (such as rope or other fibers) can break down and become a good environment for mites, mold, and fungus, which then get tracked into the house.
 Use a synthetic one, and wash all mats weekly.
 Also, clean dead insects from porch lights.
 As they decompose, they become an allergen source.
 Finally, put a rack by the front door for footwear.
 Encourage your family and guests to remove their shoes when entering.
 This will reduce the amount of dust, mold, and other allergens that are tracked in.
 Here's everything you need to know about de-allergizing your home: a room-by-room guide.

 Detect your home's hotspots